 Frequently Asked Questions

-1) Q: What types of vision plans are available to me?
+1) Q: What types of vision plans are available to me in California?

-Generally, there are just two types of vision plans: benefit plans and discount plans.
+Generally, there are just two types of vision plans in California: benefit plans and discount plans.
 They usually cover the same types of exams and products but there will be a difference in monthly premiums.
 You can expect to pay much lower for the discount vision plan.

 2) Q: What’s typically included with vision insurance?

 Eye exams and prescription lenses are typically included with your vision coverage.
 Some companies pay for all of the costs and other times there will be a co-payment required for the services received or the lenses that you choose.